Bookrage001/osc/resources/docs/widgets/containers.md

 - type: `boolean`
 - default: `false`
 - usage: set to `true` to stretch widgets evenly

+### `border`
+- type: `boolean`
+- default: `true`
+- usage: by default, widgets in panels/strip have their border disabled, except for panels and strips.
+Set to `false` to apply this rule to the strip too.

 ### `widgets`
 - type: `array`